ltrujello/ltrujello.github.io/docs/category_theory/Operads/Operads on Sets.md

 Then we can make this even more interesting.
 Each $g_i: X^{a_i} \to X$ is *just like* $f: X^n \to X$.
 Hence we can repeat the same process on each $g_i$, and plug a family of functions $h_{i, j}: X^{k_{i,j}}\to X$ where $j = 1, 2, \dots, a_i$.
-\

 <img src="../../../png/category_theory/chapter_9/tikz_code_1_5.png" width="99%" style="display: block; margin-left: auto; margin-right: auto;"/>
-ow there are two ways to think about this function.
+Now there are two ways to think about this function.
 There is

 \[
 [f \circ_{a_1, a_2, \dots, a_n} (g_1, g_2, \dots, g_n)]\circ_{k_{1,1}, \dots, k_{1, a_1}, \dots, k_{n, a_1}, \dots, k_{n, a_n}}(h_{1,1}, \dots, h_{n, a_n})